-These high-sided, enclosed play areas are popular because they allow parents to put their baby down with the knowledge that their little one can't wander off.
-However, playpens are no substitute for adult supervision — never leave a child unattended in a playpen.
+These high-sided, enclosed play areas are popular because parents can put their baby in one knowing that their little one can't wander off.
+But playpens are no substitute for adult supervision — never leave a child unattended in a playpen.

 What to look for:

-- Check the label for "JPMA" (Juvenile Products Manufacturers Association), which means the playpen meets the safety standards of the Consumer Products Safety Commission.
+- Check the label for JPMA (Juvenile Products Manufacturers Association) certification, which means the playpen meets the safety standards of the Consumer Products Safety Commission (CPSC).

 - The sides should be at least 20 inches (51 centimeters) high, measured from the floor of the playpen.

 - If the playpen has mesh sides, the holes in the mesh should be no larger than ¼ inch (0.6 centimeter) to keep small fingers and small buttons on clothes from getting caught.
 The mesh should be securely attached and checked regularly for breaks and tears.

 - If the playpen is wooden, the slat spaces should be no more than 2-3/8 inches (5.08 centimeters) in width.